Microwave radiometry of a quantum-critical, hybrid Josephson array

-Alternatively, the sample noise can also be expressed as arising from an equivalent current generator, as indicated in Fig.~\ref{fig:schematic}b.
+Alternatively, the sample noise can also be expressed as arising from an equivalent current generator, as indicated in \reffig[b]{fig:schematic}.
 The current noise spectral density $S_I$ is related to the sample voltage noise spectral density by $S_I^\mathrm{s} = S_V^\mathrm{s}/|Z_\mathrm{s}|^2$.
-Substituting into Eq.~\ref{eq:srr} and using the same temperature definitions results in
+Substituting into \refeq{eq:srr} and using the same temperature definitions results in